Kotaimen/awscfncli/README.md

 - `cfn` is renamed to `cfn-cli` to avoid conflict with `troposphere`.
 - `template` command is removed.
 - `changeset` command is removed, but a new `sync` command is added.
-- Because config file supports mutilable stages and stacks, stack selector must be specified when you want to operate a subset of stacks.
+- Because config file supports multiple stages and stacks, stack selector must be specified when you want to operate a subset of stacks.

 ### Sync